imixs/imixs-ai/imixs-ai-llama-cpp/README.md

 The module [imixs-ai-llm](./imixs-ai-llama-cpp/README.md) provides a model agnostic AI implementation based on [Llama.cpp](https://github.com/ggerganov/llama.cpp).
 Llama CCP allows you to run a LLM with minimal setup and state-of-the-art performance on a wide variety of hardware – locally and in the cloud.

-The project includes a Docker image providing a developer friendly Open-API Rest Interface:
+The project provides different Docker image with an Open-API Rest Interface:

+ - imixs/imixs-ai-llama-cpp-cpu Imixs-AI llama-cpp for CPU only
+ - imixs/imixs-ai-llama-cpp-gpu Imixs-AI llama-cpp with GPU/CUDA support

 <img src="../doc/images/rest-api-01.png" />